Feedback Insertion-Deletion Codes: Analysis of the feedback substitution code

 Next we are considering the case that $T(i-1)$ is not central and there occurs a crossing.
 Without loss of generality we consider that $l(i-1)<r(i-1)$.
 Due to Proposition~\ref{prop::properties of functions}.\ref{it:: u1 is large and cross, then is central} we know that $T(i)$ is central and therefore we only have to consider this case.
-Then
+Then, it holds that

 Next we use that $r(i) = 1-\beta(t(i-1) + l(i-1)) = \frac{\alpha}{2} + \beta \left(r(i-1) - \frac{1}{2}\right)$ and obtain

 By looking at the quadratic form (in $r(i-1)$) we find its maximum for $r(i-1) = \frac{3 \beta - \alpha}{4\beta}$ and